Jill M. Ward (South Portland)

 Jill currently serves as President of the LWVME and MCCE.
 Jill has been a League member since 2009 and has been involved with MCCE since 2008.
 She is the Director of the Maine Center for Juvenile Policy and Law and an Adjunct Professor at the University of Maine School of Law.
 She recently co-chaired a statewide task force on juvenile justice reform and was appointed by the Governor to the Maine Juvenile Justice Advisory Group where she serves as chair.
 Educated at the University of Pennsylvania and Georgetown University Law Center, Jill has always had a strong interest in civic life, public service, and advocacy.
 She returned to her home state of Maine in 2007 after more than 15 years’ experience in the public sector, including senior policy positions with Girl Scouts of the USA, the Coalition to Stop Gun Violence, and the Children’s Defense Fund in Washington, DC.
 Jill also worked in the U.S. Senate for Senators Paul S. Sarbanes (MD) and George J. Mitchell (ME).
 When not working or volunteering, Jill can be found on a soccer field, at a ballpark, or in a hockey rink watching her boys, Michael and Nicholas.

 Pamela is a senior international finance, trade, economic development and policy leader with over 30 years’ experience in the World Bank Group.
 During her three decades there, she held senior operating roles in East and South Asia, Latin America and Africa, where she managed multi-billion dollar portfolios and engaged with client governments at the highest levels.
 Pamela has deep expertise in management, project finance, including developing innovative financing and risk management instruments and implementing high profile infrastructure investments, as well as in public sector policy formation and government relations.
 She is also an independent trustee and audit committee member for Baillie Gifford Overseas Ltd. US mutual funds.
 Pamela earned an MA and PhD from the Fletcher School, Tufts University, where she studied development economics and received a Shell Fellowship to fund her dissertation research on energy issues in Senegal.
 She is a graduate of Reed College, where she earned a Bachelor of Arts degree in international studies and was elected to Phi Beta Kappa.
 Her languages include French, Spanish and Portuguese.
-Pamela serves on the board of the Maine Center for Economic Policy, and chairs the Bath Backpack Program and the Board of the Chocolate Church Arts Center.
+Pamela serves on the board of the Maine Center for Economic Policy and chairs the Bath Backpack Program.

 Susana Hancock (Freeport)